not-louis-239/cputh/README.md

 The compiler is written in CPuth itself. `src/compiler.cputh` compiles to `src/compiler.py`, which is what actually runs.
 You might interpret this as a cry for help.

+## Standard Library

+Yes.
+There is a standard library now.

+Originally this project was just a token substitution joke.
+Then it became self-hosted.
+Then it became emotionally unstable.
+Now it has a standard library.
+Nobody voted on this.

+The CPuth standard library is a thinly disguised rewrite of Python's stdlib, where modules have been translated into lyrical, emotional syntax.
+- functools
+- random
+- threading
+- types

+CPuth is now officially an ecosystem of unresolved feelings that just happen to compile to Python.

 ## Mapping

 ### Imports